-Matthew 24:12-13 Because of the increase of wickedness, the love of most will grow cold, but the one who stands firm to the end will be saved.
+Matthew 24:12-13 (NIV) Because of the increase of wickedness, the love of most will grow cold, but the one who stands firm to the end will be saved.

-• (1) Firm against the increase of wickedness in the end times.
+- • (1) Firm against the increase of wickedness, of lawlessness, in the last days, when "the love of many will grow cold" ("the love of most will grow cold": NIV), as our Lord prophesied.
 Things that were unimaginable in the USA just 50 years ago are now commonplace in our culture — for example, gay marriage and abortion on demand.
 In many American cities there are more children born to unmarried women than to married women.
 The nuclear family has broken down, and a “love-‘em-and-leave-‘em” mentality has taken its place in a large segment of our society.
 Jesus calls us to “stand firm” in these latter-day times of increasing iniquity.

 Romans 12:2 Do not conform to the pattern of this world, but be transformed by the renewing of your mind.

-• Recall the apostle John’s words (1 John 2:15): “Do not love the world or anything in the world.
+- • Recall the apostle John’s words (1 John 2:15): “Do not love the world or anything in the world.
 If anyone loves the world, love for the Father is not in them.”
 Or the apostle James’s warning (James 4:4): “Don’t you know that friendship with the world means enmity against God?
 Therefore, anyone who chooses to be a friend of the world becomes an enemy of God.”

-• Take a moment and ask yourself: do you dress according to the current fashions of our culture?
+- • Take a moment and ask yourself: do you dress according to the current fashions of our culture?
 Do you go to vulgar, indecent movies because “everybody does”?
 Have you let your language get a little bit borderline, with a few mild cuss words, sexual innuendos, and the like?

 - • Here’s a simple way to find out if you’re becoming conformed to this world?
 Ask yourself: would I be pleased to have Jesus see what I choose to wear?
 Would I invite Jesus to go to this movie with me?
 Would I speak to Jesus with the same language I use with my coworkers on the job?
 If yes, then that’s excellent!
 If not, then you’ve become conformed to some patterns of the world, not of the Lord.
 And that is one of the fast tracks to your love for the Lord growing cold.

 1 Timothy 4:1 The Spirit clearly says that in later times some will abandon the faith and follow deceiving spirits and things taught by demons.

-• “Deceiving spirits … things taught by demons” — Satan and his evil demons are out to rob, kill, and destroy your Christian walk (John 10:10).
+- • “Deceiving spirits … things taught by demons” — Satan and his evil demons are out to rob, kill, and destroy your Christian walk (John 10:10).
 They are at work 24/7 trying to turn you aside from a close, personal, fresh daily walk with the Lord.

 2 Corinthians 11:3 But I am afraid that just as Eve was deceived by the serpent’s cunning, your minds may somehow be led astray from your sincere and pure devotion to Christ.